vkaracic/edx-ginkgo-docker/README.md

 ### Installation

+Installation steps:

 1. `make build.base`
 2. `make build.edxapp`
 3. `make clone`

+In your `edx-platform` folder search for `edx.devstack.` term.
+Change those instance with your `CONTAINER_PREFIX` value.
+Most of them are related to tests which you can skip if you don't intend to run tests.

+Installation steps continued:

 4. `make provision`
 5. `docker-compose stop`
 6. `make up`

 The provision step will create a new `.env` file that contains the `CONTAINER_PREFIX` variable so that you don't need to export it every time you start up the containers.

-### After installation

-In your `edx-platform` folder search for `edx.devstack.` term.
-Change those instance with your `CONTAINER_PREFIX` value (for example: `edx.devstack.lms -> my_project.lms`).
-Most of them are related to tests which you can skip if you don't intend to run tests.

 ## Theming